jmerski/HTML-PoeM/README.md

 Monday, November 11, 2024 @ 02:36:38 PM
 It seems like I should only commit based on which llm I am using.
 A lot of the times they give bad results and that is okay.

+Monday, November 11, 2024 @ 04:47:08 PM
+Based on what chatgpt offers me, I most likely will have to make pure functionality.
+I do not appear to have been given the tools of creative design which is okay.